laujonat/purlieu.io/README.md

 # purlieu.io

-> Please note, Lyft API for developers has a strict a request limit.
-If hexagonal projection is faulty, please try again later.
+> Please note, Lyft developer API maintains a strict request limit.
+If hexagonal projection is faulty, try refreshing the page or try again later.

 The real maximum price for a Lyft is $400.